jacekturek/RELATIONAL_SIG_DATABASE/development_model.md

 - getting information about SEO and social signals
 - makeing some statistical research (how much different signals are on the page)
 - gathering ideas on how to present social signals for seo nowadays
+- requirement is to check the signals that could be used for SEO